• Skip to main content

 Allow the chicken suya to cool to room temperature before storing it.
 This helps prevent condensation, which can make the chicken soggy.

-Wrap the chicken suya in aluminum foil or put it in an airtight container.
-If you use a container, put a paper towel inside to absorb excess moisture and prevent sogginess.
+Wrap the chicken suya in aluminum foil or put it in an airtight container or Ziplock bag.
+Put a paper towel inside to absorb excess moisture and prevent sogginess.
 Store the wrapped or sealed chicken in the refrigerator.
 It should last for 3-4 days.

 You can freeze this chicken suya for easy meal prep or frozen meals.
 Wrap it tightly in aluminum foil or plastic wrap, then place it in a freezer-safe bag or container.
 It can be frozen for up to 2-3 months.

 To reheat chicken suya, bake in the oven at 350°F for about 10-15 minutes or until thoroughly warmed.
 You can also reheat with a bit of oil on the stovetop.
-While you can heat in the microwave, this isn't the best method.
+You can reheat the chicken suya in the microwave, but it's not the best method and can make the chicken chewy.

 💭 Recipe Tips